Trim

 The musical training you receive at Seminole State is equal to the education you would receive if you were enrolled in the first two years of a four-year college or university music program.
 So why should you choose Seminole State for your first two years of study?

 • Classes are much smaller than those taken at a four-year college or university.
-Smaller class sizes equate to more opportunities for individualized attention to help you hone your talent.
+Smaller class sizes equate to more opportunities for individualized attention to help students hone their talent.

 • Attending courses at Seminole State costs much less than taking the same classes at a university.